 In the land of milk and honey the Prince and his Knights wandered, marveled at every turn.
 Miles of endless wonder stretched beyond the kingdom, as far as the eye could see.
 Puddles shimmered in the air, lakes replenished the wild.
 Blankets of hills colored the vastness.
 Clouds ate the mountain tops as they took new shapes, scattering along the blue sky.
-The Prince and his Knights pranced along a trial that lead them far, far away.
+The Prince and his Knights pranced along a trail that lead them far, far away.

 One day, the Prince and his Knights came across a forest where tall trees grow.
 Shadows loomed afar as they gazed inside.
 Night consumed the forest on a sunny day, they noted.
 “No man would dare enter this forest,” the first Knight began.
 “This forest is plagued with tales of dark malicious doom.”
 Their horses fell back for even they sensed trouble.
 The Prince snarled and laughed.
-Creatures echoed as birds resettled in the air.
+Creatures echoed as birds resettled in the beyond.

 “Prince,” continued the first Knight, “We must not.
 This is a forest with no trail.
-Many have entered, few have returned.”
+Many have entered, none have returned.”
 The other Knights contemplated as their horses stomped away.
 “I plea, young Prince, we must map a different route.”

 “’Tis not but a forest,” the brave Prince laughed.
 “We can cut across and make our journey short.”
 The Prince drew his sword and entered the forest.

 “Prince, it could be the end of us if we step inside the Forest of Forgotten Wonder.”
 The first Knight repeated, pleading to his master.
 “Our supply is limited, we carry a months journey.
 If we head towards the mountains we can trade in the market for more.”
-The Prince faded away, ignoring the warnings his Knight stated.
+The Prince faded away, ignoring the warnings his Knight proclaimed.
 They struggled to convince their horses to enter the forest.
 Cold whispers blew in their necks, sending chills up their spine.

 “If anyone should die,” spoke the Prince as he raised his sword to the sky, “It shall be I!”
 The Prince disappeared further into the forest, his Knights lagged behind.

 Off in the distance came a faint cry of terror only the horses could hear.
 The horses became wild.
 They kicked the air, attacking whatever invisible threat that stood before them.
 The Prince and his Knights fell to the ground as the horses jumped and kicked.
-The horses were gone in an instant, disappeared into the depths of the forest.
+The horses were gone in an instant, they disappeared into the depths of the forest.
 The Prince and his Knights continued their quest on foot.
 With their swords in hand, they began to walk the unmarked trail up ahead not aware of the danger that stood in their way.

 The sound of wolves rattled behind a bush.
 The Prince and his Knights prepared themselves for blood when nothing but a gust of wind carrying the sound of wolves rushed before them.
 The cool refreshing burst of air blew dirt from the ground and into their eyes.
 They covered their faces as the dirt from the wind flew away, taking the stomping of wolves with it.
 They cleared their eyes as silence settled.
 They stood for a moment, dumbfounded, as they realized they were never in any danger.